atamis/atamis.me/content/posts/2022-08-12-gitlab-ci-clickbait.md

-I could replace the old build pipeline with building this image then using it, and it would still be faster than the original pipeline, but the omnibus image rarely changes, so can do even better and just run.
+I could replace the old build pipeline with building this image then using it, and it would still be faster than the original pipeline, but the omnibus image rarely changes, so can do even better and just run it.

 I'd previously bounced off the Alpine packaging system, but tools like Melange and apko make dealing with it a lot easier, and sand off a lot of the rough